 Austin was arrested and charged in March 2019 with two counts of misdemeanor child abuse, as well.

 Channel 9 learned the child abuse charges came after deputies learned she had her grandchildren in the car around the time of the crash.

 “I’m a wonderful grandmother, and I love my grandchildren to death," Austin told Channel 9.

 In 2019, when Eyewitness News reporter Dave Faherty asked Austin if she had been drinking or taking drugs, she said no. But Austin admitted to Channel 9 to drinking seven wine coolers the night before the wreck.

 Officials said the 13 students and the bus driver, Rita McCauley, were transported to the hospital for injuries ranging from bruises to broken bones.

-Later Monday afternoon, all the students and McCauley were discharged from the Catawba Valley Medical Center.
-The student in serious condition was moved to Brenner Children's Hospital at Wake Forest Baptist.
+On the day of the crash, all the students and McCauley were discharged from the Catawba Valley Medical Center.
+The student in serious condition was then moved to Brenner Children’s Hospital at Wake Forest Baptist.

-Eighth-grader Kelsey Bumgarner told Channel 9 she was asleep when the bus overturned.
+Eighth-grader Kelsey Bumgarner told Channel 9 in December 2018 that she was asleep when the bus overturned.